aspilla/asMOD/asCooldownPulse/README.md

 ## Key Features

 *   **Skill Readiness Tracking:** Displays icons for spells and items currently on cooldown.
 Provides a skill icon notification in the center of the screen 0.5 seconds before a skill with a cooldown of 1.5 seconds or more becomes available again.
+*   **Selective Item Cooldowns:** To prevent unnecessary clutter, the addon now primarily tracks item cooldowns only after you use them.
+By enabling the `ScanActionSlots` option, you can have the addon scan your action bars to identify usable items, which will then be tracked upon use.
 *   **Audio Alerts:** Notifies you with a sound when important cooldowns (skills with 15+ second cooldowns and interrupt/dispell skills) are about to complete.
 Use the `SoundCooldown` option to set the minimum cooldown for alerts.
 *   **Text-to-Speech (TTS):** Announces the skill name via TTS 0.5 seconds before the skill is ready.
 *   **Cooldown Filtering:** Allows you to set minimum and maximum cooldowns to track (e.g., `CONFIG_MINCOOL`, `CONFIG_MAXCOOL` in `asCooldownPulse.lua`).
 The maximum cooldown tracking time is 5 minutes.
 For pet skills, only cooldowns of 20 seconds or more are tracked.